XHITS-FM

-XHITS-FM is a radio station in Monterrey, Nuevo León.
+XHITS-FM is a radio station in Monterrey, Nuevo León, Mexico.
 Broadcasting on 106.1 FM, XHITS is owned by Multimedios Radio and carries a pop format known as Hits FM.
+The transmitter is located atop Cerro del Mirador.

 History

 The concession history for XHITS begins as XHMNR-FM, awarded to Roberto Torres García in 1992.

 In 1999, Multimedios Radio bought XHMNR and immediately moved the XHITS callsign and format from 103.7 FM to this station.